wix-prototypers/prototypers_prototype-panel/README.md

 ### **1. General Structure**
 The general structure of the panel consists of a header, content and footer.
-**Header:**  The header includes the prototype title and the general actions of the panel (_i.e close the panel_, _save changes and change the position of the panel_).
+**Header:**  The header includes the prototype title and the general actions of the panel (_i.e close the panel_, _save changes and change the position of the panel_).<br />
 **Contect:** The content is the main part of the panel and is divided to sections.
 The content will differ according to the type of panel.
 (1) For an informative panel the content will contain only one section with a short description about the prototype.
 (2) For an interactive panel, in addition to the informative section, the content will include sections according to your needs.
-Each section consists of the section name and its content which includes the relevant inputs according to the panel needs.
+Each section consists of the section name and its content which includes the relevant inputs according to the panel needs.    <br />
 **Footer:** The footer includes a button to close the panel and our logo with a link to our [‘WixWhooo’ page](https://www.wixwhooo.com/results?type=all&val=prototyper) to contact us.

 ### **2. Inputs**